 A Russian animal study on the effects of increasing intake of the nootropic piracetam clearly illustrates the importance of sticking to the recommended dosage.
 At minimal to moderate doses, piracetam’s anti-anxiety and cognitive enhancement properties were evident, but when the dosage was increased to above-moderate amounts the effect was reversed.
 The positive learning effects disappeared (and sometimes actually became negative) and the subjects displayed elevated anxiety.

 Nootropics that are safe and effective when taken as recommended can trigger dangerous physical reactions including anxiety, elevated blood pressure, irregular heartbeat and palpitations, blood glucose drops or surges, debilitating headaches, and more when taken in large amounts.

-Though some nootropic users advocate an “attack dose” (an initial extra large dose when taking a new smart drug) or a “mega dosing” (taking a familiar nootropic in doses three to five times larger than recommended for recreational purposes), can be dangerous and pose a substantial risk of significant side effects.
+Though some nootropic users advocate an “attack dose” (an initial extra large dose when taking a new smart drug) or a “megadosing” (taking a familiar nootropic in doses three to five times larger than recommended for recreational purposes), can be dangerous and pose a substantial risk of significant side effects.

 The frequency of use is also important to nootropic safety.
-To be extra cautious, Nootropics that have acute effects can be used on an “as needed” basis rather than on a daily basis; not only does this reduce the potential for negative side effects, it greatly reduces the possibility of developing tolerance that requires the user to take increasingly large doses in order to achieve the desired effect.
+To be extra cautious, nootropics that have acute effects can be used on an “as needed” basis rather than on a daily basis; not only does this reduce the potential for negative side effects, it greatly reduces the possibility of developing tolerance that requires the user to take increasingly large doses in order to achieve the desired effect.

 Other nootropics must be taken over a period of days, weeks, or even months in order to fully realize their benefits, and in those cases it’s important to use them in cycles – for example, taking the nootropic regularly for three to four weeks, then taking a full month off before starting the cycle again.

-Simple Steps To Using Nootropic Safely
+Simple Steps To Using Nootropics Safely

-Though there is potential for risk when taking nootropics, there are also simple steps that anyone can take to safely maximize the cognitive benefits of nootropics while mitigating risk.
+Though there is potential for risk when taking nootropics, there are also simple steps that anyone can take to maximize the cognitive benefits of nootropics while mitigating risk.

 Risk factors for unwanted physical and mental side effects soar when nootropics become part of a long-term daily regimen, as does the likelihood of developing an increasing degree of tolerance for some types of nootropics.

 While tolerance isn’t the same as dependence or addiction, they’re all steps along the same path; tolerance occurs when the body becomes so accustomed to the substance that effectiveness is diminished, and larger and more frequent doses are required to achieve the desired effect.

 Most people find that a minimum dosage delivers maximum results, and taking higher doses can actually interfere with the desired action of the nootropic.

 If cycling (taking a nootropic for a number of days or weeks, then taking a break from it before resuming use) is recommended, follow that advice as closely as possible.

-High doses and prolonged uninterrupted use not only make both tolerance and side effects far more likely, they also open the door to a host of very serious complications, including dependence, addiction, and brain chemistry alterations that can actually leave you at a cognitive deficit.
+High doses and prolonged uninterrupted use not only make both tolerance and side effects far more likely, but they also open the door to a host of serious complications, including dependence, addiction, and brain chemistry alterations that can actually leave you at a cognitive deficit.

-– Talk to your medical professional if you have any questions about whether a nootropic is safe for you.
-This is particularly important for anyone who is taking prescription drugs, has a medical condition, or even a predisposition to a medical condition (like pre-diabetes or pre-hypertension).
-Taking the cognitive enhancers that are right for your particular body chemistry is key to nootropic safety, and consulting with your medical professional before starting any new supplementation routine is always recommended.
+Taking the cognitive enhancers that are right for your particular body chemistry and medical history is key to nootropic safety, and consulting with your doctor before beginning any new supplementation routine is always recommended.

 The Bottom Line

 While there can be some degree of risk associated with attempting to manipulate your biochemistry, many nootropics are considered safe for adult use and are generally well tolerated with few, if any, side effects when used responsibly.

 Planning to start a new supplementation regimen?
 See our medical disclaimer.